ZsyRock/ZsyRock/README.md

-### Currently exploring Federated Learning, Inference Attacks, Differential Privacy, and Tabular Data Synthesis.
+### Currently exploring Vertical Federated Learning and Tabular Data Synthesis.

 <!--
 **ZsyRock/ZsyRock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.